marcoabcoding/Blockchain_with_Python/README.md

 ## Getting Started

 To get started with this project, clone the repository and ensure you have Python and Flask installed.
 Run the `blockchain.py` script to start the Flask server.
 You can interact with the blockchain through the defined endpoints using a web browser or tools like Postman.

-## Educational Purpose

-This project is intended for educational purposes to demonstrate the basic workings of blockchain technology and how it can be integrated with a web application using Flask.

 ## Requirements